 Library faculty support student learning by:

 - Looking at class assignments and suggesting appropriate ways to teach information literacy skills specific to a discipline or class subject

 - Teaching workshops that develop information literacy core competencies

-- Creating online library guides tailored to specific courses, disciplines, or research needs
+- Creating online research guides tailored to specific disciplines or research needs